kcstarless/flyaway/README.md

 Handle Token Refreshing: Create a function that checks if the accessToken is expired and, if so, uses the refreshToken to get a new one.
 Call Refresh Token Endpoint: Implement the API call to the endpoint responsible for refreshing the tokens, which might look something like this:

 ## Stripe payment
 Payment is processed using Stripe specifically stripe element.
 I first wanted to use stripe-hosted page for payment for simplicity sake but I realise this approach needs pre created product/price on stripe to work.
 So this approached is won't work as there are many flight with varied prices.
 So I had to go with second option which was to create custom payment flow.
 Where final price calculate on the server side and push to front end then to stripe.

+During testing environment I required Ngrok to allow testing of webhook over https for stripe

+Rails API was used to create stripe payment of intent (`client_secret`) and React handles the user payment through stripe's `confirmPayment` method.
 ## Material UI
 I tried using minimal MUI to start with but after and instead try to build my own.
 But after trying to create auto complete in Javascript/React and seeing how much time it consumed (I got faster but still) I decided to use MUI for following components.
 - Departure time and flight duration slider.